nolan-h-hamilton/Consenrich/docs/source/examples.rst

 We save the following YAML configuration as ``H3K36me3Experiment.yaml``.

-.. admonition:: Guidance: Broad Marks + Single-End Data
+.. admonition:: Guidance: Single-End Data
   :class: tip
   :collapsible: closed

-  If using single-end reads and targeting broad marks, consider extending all reads to their full (estimated) fragment length
+  If using single-end reads, consider extending all reads to their full (estimated) fragment length, particularly for broad marks.

   This is invoked via ``samParams.inferFragmentLength: 1`` as in the YAML configuration below.